 To unleash the true power of your Amazon Firestick, you need a VPN.
-I highly recommend NordVPN, but there are a ton of excellent alternatives.
+I highly recommend ExpressVPN, but there are a ton of excellent alternatives.

 Amazon Firestick is one of the most popular streaming devices ever built.
 It acts as a conduit for so many channels.
 The downside is that not all of them are universally available due to geo-blocking.
 You’ll need a VPN to get the best out of your Amazon Firestick.

 Technically, VPNs help us increase digital security and privacy.
 The way VPNs work coincidentally make them the ideal Amazon Firestick companion.
 Simply connect to a remote server, and you can access all channels.
 Why settle for less than the total value?